 Armys Declassification Of Important Health Related Documents

 Since March 1995, the Army has been DoDs Executive Agent for the declassification of Gulf War operational records.
-As Executive Agent, the Department of the Army provided guidance and coordinated the DoD effort to locate, gather, and review operational records in order to "identify all information pertaining to health problems experienced by veterans of the Persian Gulf War." *(DIA, CIA and other agencies also had ongoing declassification efforts for intelligence documents).
+As Executive Agent, Department of the Army provided guidance and coordinated the DoD effort to locate, gather, and review operational records in order to "identify all information pertaining to health problems experienced by veterans of the Persian Gulf War." *

 Each Service issued multiple records calls to ensure that all existing Gulf War operational records were located and collected.
 The records collected from major headquarters units throughout the services are comprehensive and reasonably complete.
 However, gaps existed for many smaller units.
 Therefore, the Army sent search teams to installations with a high density of units that deployed to the Persian Gulf.
 These search teams went to installations located both in the continental United States and US Army Europe.
 Further, video-teleconferences were conducted with installations with a low density of units that deployed to the Persian Gulf.
 As a result of this effort, approximately 560 thousand additional documents were found.